Alabama football reciprocates, will put Texas fans, band in upper deck at Bryant-Denny

 The No. 3 Crimson Tide (1-0) will play host to No. 12 Texas (1-0) on Saturday (6 p.m., ESPN).

-UA chose not to send the 400-member Million Dollar Band to Austin "due to the seating location and configuration of the visiting institution's ticket allotment at Darrell K Royal-Texas Memorial Stadium," a statement from UA read in fall of 2022.
+Alabama chose not to send the 400-member Million Dollar Band to Austin "due to the seating location and configuration of the visiting institution's ticket allotment at Darrell K Royal-Texas Memorial Stadium," a statement from Alabama read in fall of 2022.

-The Tuscaloosa News reached out seeking comment from Texas but has not received a response as of Monday afternoon.

-TEXAS: Can Alabama football secondary shut down Texas passing attack?
-Here's crystal-ball analysis
+Texas will be sending a smaller version of the Longhorn Band similar to other out-of-state trips in the past but will not have a halftime performance, a Texas athletics spokesperson told The Tuscaloosa News, part of the USA TODAY Network.

 The contract Alabama and Texas signed in 2018 for the game in Tuscaloosa said the visiting team will be allotted "4,500 to buy tickets and 500 comps for sale to its followers (including bands)."
 It does not specify where the seats for those tickets need to be.